microsoft/iomt-fhir/docs/Configuration.md

 More information on JmesPath can be found [here](https://jmespath.org/specification.html).
 [CalculatedContentTemplete](#CalculatedContentTemplate) uses the [JmesPath .NET implementation](https://github.com/jdevillard/JmesPath.Net) for resolving JmesPath expressions.
 In addtion to the functions provided as part of the specification a set of custom functions are also available for use.
 More information on them can be found [here](./CustomFunctions.md).
 Source code for the functions can be found TODO.

 ### Matched Token
 The **TypeMatchExpression** is evaluated against the incoming EventData payload.
 If a matching JToken is found the template is considered a match.
 All subsequent expressions are evaluated against a new JToken which contains both the original EventData payload as well as the extracted JToken matched here.
-In this way, the original payload as well as the matched object are available to each subsequent expression. hThe extracted JToken will be available as the property __matchedToken__.
+In this way, the original payload as well as the matched object are available to each subsequent expression.
+The extracted JToken will be available as the property __matchedToken__.

 Given the following: